13. November 2015. – 06. January 2016.

-You’ll find similar Holiday Markets at Liszt Ferenc tér (Pest, near Oktogon) or at Nyugati tér, (Grand Boulevard, M2 line, trams No.4, 6) but this one at Vörösmarty Square represents the sort of Advent atmosphere that we most long for.
+You’ll find similar Holiday Markets in Gozsdu Court (district VII./Jewish Quarter), Liszt Ferenc tér (just off Andrássy Boulevard in Pest, near Oktogon), Bakáts tér (Ráday Street in District IX.), but this one at Vörösmarty Square represents the sort of Advent atmosphere that we most long for.

 See our full overview of Christmas Markets in Budapest.

 Here are some of the coolest Xmas programs taking place during the weeks preceding the holiday.

 Even the trams take on a dazzling holiday costume in December 2015. – not all of them only tram 2 (runs in Pest along the Danube riverbank and 19 (in Buda between Batthyány tér and Kelenföld Train Station).

 See timetables of the two Christmas Trams in Budapest in 2015.